 These aren't advanced skills.
 They're the foundation IM1 builds on.
 When they're shaky, the course feels impossible even for mathematically capable students.

-- Operations with negatives — reliable in isolation, fall apart inside larger problems
+- Negative number operations that work in isolation but fall apart inside larger problems

-- Graphing linear relationships without a table as a crutch
+- Graphing linear relationships only when a table is provided

-- Multi-step problems abandoned midway — not from inability, from disorganized approach
+- Multi-step problems abandoned midway because the work is not organized

-A student who closes a fraction gap in August closes it before it costs them points on a unit test, before it compounds with new material, and before they develop the narrative that IM1 is just hard for them.
+A student who closes a fraction or ratio gap in July closes it before it costs points on an IM1 unit test, before it compounds with new material, and before they start believing that high school math is simply not for them.

 Summer is the cheapest time, academically, to close a gap.